 Understanding Tinnitus and Tinnitus Retraining Therapy (TRT)

 A key part of managing tinnitus effectively is changing the way it is perceived.
-Our goal is to help you move away from viewing tinnitus as a threat, and instead, retrain your brain to categorise it as a neutral, non-disruptive sound.
-During our sessions, we’ll work together to shift your perspective, answer your questions, address any concerns, and guide you through a personalised treatment plan.
+Our goal is to help you move away from viewing tinnitus as a threat, and instead retrain your brain to categorise it as a neutral, non-disruptive sound.
+During our sessions, we will work together to shift your perspective, answer your questions, address any concerns, and guide you through a personalised treatment plan.

 We want to be realistic: TRT is not a promise of silence, but a path to relief.
 Most patients begin to notice improvements within three months, with continued progress over time.
-The full course of TRT typically spans 9 to 18 months, with a minimum of nine months to support long-term results and reduce the risk of symptoms returning.
+The full course of TRT typically spans 12 to 18 months, with a minimum of 12 months to support long-term results and reduce the risk of symptoms returning.

-Once treatment is complete, there’s usually no need for ongoing intervention.
-However, following our recommendations and engaging with the process—including any exercises or strategies we give you—is essential for success.
+Once treatment is complete, there is usually no need for ongoing intervention.
+However, following our recommendations and engaging with the process - including any exercises or strategies we give you - is essential for success.

 Why Does Tinnitus Become a Problem?

-The brain has strong connections between the auditory system (hearing) and the emotional and stress centers (limbic and autonomic nervous systems).
-If your brain labels tinnitus as a threat or something unpleasant, it keeps paying attention to it—like an alarm you can’t turn off.
+The brain has strong connections between the auditory system (hearing) and the emotional and stress centres (limbic and autonomic nervous systems).
+If your brain labels tinnitus as a threat or something unpleasant, it keeps paying attention to it - like an alarm you cannot turn off.
 This can lead to distress, anxiety, sleep issues, and a lower quality of life.

 What to Expect from TRT